 Treatment for Sleep Disordered Breathing is a serious, chronic, lifelong problem and you will be seen every 6 months for follow-up.

-A - Our experience in treating thousands of patients is that less than 5% of patients develop significant long term problems.
-In some cases the patients stopped using the appliance and their concerns resolved.
+A - Less than 5% of patients develop significant long term problems.
+In some cases patients stopp using the appliance and their concerns resolve.
 Others have chosen to live with the changes, and continued using the appliance because their health, sleep and quality of life were greatly improved.
-Bite changes can be corrected with restorative dentistry and/or orthodontics.

 In the first few weeks about 20% of patients will encounter only temporary tooth or jaw soreness.